Ian Happ Preview, Player Props: Cubs vs. Braves

 Ian Happ At The Plate

-- Among the qualified hitters, he ranks 101st in batting average, while his on-base percentage ranks 22nd and he is 88th in slugging.
+- Among qualifying hitters in MLB, he ranks 105th in batting average, 23rd in on-base percentage, and 92nd in slugging.

-- In 30.1% of his games this season, Happ has notched at least one RBI.
-In 21 of those games (13.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.
+- Happ has driven in a run in 47 games this season (30.5%), including 21 games with more than one RBI (13.6%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.